Mallick17/SQL-NoSQL/README.md

 - Compare the current table with the backup in a temporary database.
 - Identify missing rows using a `LEFT JOIN` query.
 - Export and restore only the missing rows with `mysqldump --where`.
 This approach preserves existing data and is more precise.
 If binary logs are enabled, you can also explore point-in-time recovery, but a dump file is usually easier to work with.
-Always maintain regular backups and test your restore process to ensure data integrity.
+Always maintain regular backups and test The restore process to ensure data integrity.

 </details>